Some links in this post may be affiliate links

 Skeleton Key Philodendron can grow to about 33 feet in its native habitat but indoors it grows to about 6-8 feet.
 The leaves can grow to 1.8 feet long by 1 foot wide.

+Yes.
 Philodendron elegans like other Philodendrons is toxic to both humans and pets as indicated by National Capital Poison Center.
 The plants contain Calcium oxalate crystals.
 If ingested, it can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
 Therefore, keep it away from the reach of children, cats, dogs, and other pets.

 Finger-leaf Philodendron is an excellent addition to any plant collection.
 You may acquire the plant from Etsy (Link to Etsy).

-Finger-leaf Philodendron care requires regular pruning to keep the plant neat, encourage a bushy growth and rejuvenate growth.
+Philodendron elegans requires regular pruning to keep the plant neat, encourage a bushy growth and rejuvenate growth.
 Repotting of the young plant is needed when it becomes pot-bound while the large plants require annual replenishment of the soil.
 Keep reading for more on these conditions and how to best to provide them.

 Do not water Philodendron elegans on a schedule to avoid either underwatering or overwatering, both of which will negatively affect the growth of the plant.